 - Painful sexual intercourse in women

-- Bleeding between periods and after sex in women
+- Vaginal bleeding between periods and after sex

 - Testicular pain

 When to see a doctor

 See your doctor if you have a discharge from your vagina, penis or rectum, or if you have pain during urination.
 Also, see your doctor if you learn your sexual partner has chlamydia.
 Your doctor will likely prescribe an antibiotic even if you have no symptoms.